Pence-Harris Debate to Unfold as Trump Recovers From Virus

 Pence has spent the last four years defending the president on a near-daily basis and mastered the art of turning Trump's chaotic rhetoric into more palatable, middle-of-the-road commentary.

 Aides note that Pence’s criticism has focused almost exclusively on Biden and his record instead of Harris.
-It's likely to stay that way Wednesday, but he has not completely ignored Harris.
+It's likely to stay that way Wednesday.

-In an interview with a conservative talk show host in Iowa last week, the vice president cast the California senator as a left-wing extremist.
-Pence also said he was “counting the days to the debate."

-“In Kamala Harris, you have someone who actually was the most liberal member of the United States Senate in 2019,” Pence said.

 Peoples reported from New York.
 Colvin reported from Washington.